Business

 });

 This brings in about $400-600 per month.
-Not a lot in isolation, but it's almost entirely passive — the services run on infrastructure I'm already paying for, and the AI components use the same API keys I'm already paying for.
+Not a lot in isolation, but it's almost entirely passive: the services run on infrastructure I'm already paying for, and the AI components use the same API keys I'm already paying for.

-The key insight is that in a post-LLM world, utility APIs are easier to build and harder to find.
+The key insight: in a post-LLM world, utility APIs are easier to build and harder to find.
 Everyone's building full applications.
 Very few people are building focused, reliable, well-documented API services that do one thing well.
 If you've built something useful for your own projects, there's a good chance other developers would pay a few cents per request to use it instead of building and hosting it themselves.

 Building Your Stack: The Practical Advice